huggingface/transformers/README.md

   --pytorch_dump_path=$BERT_BASE_DIR/pytorch_model.bin
 ```

+You can download Google's pre-trained models for the conversion [here](https://github.com/google-research/bert#pre-trained-models).

 ## PyTorch models for BERT

-This repository contains three PyTorch models that you can find in [`modeling.py`](modeling.py):
+We included three PyTorch models in this repository that you will find in [`modeling.py`](modeling.py):

-- `BertModel` - the basic model
+- `BertModel` - the basic BERT Transformer model
-- `BertForSequenceClassification` - the model with a sequence classification head
+- `BertForSequenceClassification` - the BERT model with a sequence classification head on top
-- `BertForQuestionAnswering` - the model with a token classification head
+- `BertForQuestionAnswering` - the BERT model with a token classification head on top

+Here are some details on each class.

 ### 1. `BertModel`

-`BertModel` is the basic BERT model with a layer of token, position and sequence embeddings followed by a series of identical self-attention blocks (12 for BERT-base, 24 for BERT-large).
+`BertModel` is the basic BERT Transformer model with a layer of summed token, position and sequence embeddings followed by a series of identical self-attention blocks (12 for BERT-base, 24 for BERT-large).

+The inputs and output are **identical to the TensorFlow model inputs and outputs**.

+We detail them here.
+This model takes as inputs:, token_type_ids=None,

+- `input_ids`: a torch.LongTensor of shape [batch_size, sequence_length] with the word token indices in the vocabulary (see the tokens preprocessing logic in the scripts `extract_features.py`, `run_classifier.py` and `run_squad.py`), and
+- `token_type_ids`: an optional torch.LongTensor of shape [batch_size, sequence_length] with the token types indices selected in [0, 1].
+Type 0 correspond to a `sentence A` and type 1 corresponds to a `sentence B` token (see BERT paper for more details).
+- `attention_mask`: an optional torch.LongTensor of shape [batch_size, sequence_length] with indices selected in [0, 1].
+It's a mask to be used if the input sequence length is smaller than the max input sequence length in the current batch.
+It's the mask that we typically use for attention when a batch has varying length sentences.

-This model outputs a tuple of:
+This model outputs a tuple composed of:

-- `all_encoder_layers`: a list of the full sequences of hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large), and
+- `all_encoder_layers`: a list of torch.FloatTensor of size [batch_size, sequence_length, hidden_size] which is a list of the full sequences of hidden-states at the end of each attention block (i.e. 12 full sequences for BERT-base, 24 for BERT-large), and
-- `pooled_output`: the output of a classifier pretrained on top of the hidden state associated to the first character of the input to classifier the Next-Sentence task (see BERT's paper).
+- `pooled_output`: a torch.FloatTensor of size [batch_size, hidden_size] which is the output of a classifier pretrained on top of the hidden state associated to the first character of the input (`CLF`) to train on the Next-Sentence task (see BERT's paper).

 An example on how to use this class is given in the `extract_features.py` script which can be used to extract the hidden states of the model for a given input.